Mission 25 · Stage 3

 The problem

-The program must remember how many points you have earned so far.
+The board needs to remember how many points you have earned so far.

 Think of it like

-Like putting a marble in a jar each time you score — the jar holds the total.
+It's like dropping a marble in a jar each time you score — the jar holds your total.

 Meet the parts